shellphish/ictf-framework/README.md

 ## Dashboard

 This is the CTF dashboard, showing the scoreboard and allowing players to submit flags.
+Read the [docs](dashboard/README.md)

 ## VM Creator